pybind/pybind11/README_smart_holder.rst

 What is fundamentally different?
 --------------------------------

-- Traditional pybind11 has the concept of "smart-pointer is holder".
+- Classic pybind11 has the concept of "smart-pointer is holder".
   Interoperability between smart-pointers is completely missing.
 For example, when using ``std::shared_ptr`` as holder, ``return``-ing a ``std::unique_ptr`` leads to undefined runtime behavior